Predictia/AQUA/docs/sphinx/source/graphics.rst

 ^^^^^^^^^^^^^^

 A function called ``plot_vertical_lines()`` is provided with many options to customize the plot.
-The function takes as input a list of xarray.DataArray, each one representing a vertical profile, with the possility to plot multiple lines for different models and special lines for a reference dataset.
+The function takes as input a list of ``xarray.DataArray``, each one representing a vertical profile, with the possility to plot multiple lines for different models and special lines for a reference dataset.
 The vertical profiles can be plotted with a logarithmic scale for the x-axis and with the possibility to invert the y-axis.
 The vertical levels coordinate can be specified through the ``lev_name`` argument.
 See the API documentation for more details.

 .. figure:: figures/vertical_lines.png
     :align: center